ContainerSolutions/runbooks/content/posts/kubernetes/crashloopbackoff.md

 #### 3.2) Exit Code 2

-An exit code of `2` indicates either that the application chose to return that error code, or (by convention) there was a 'misuse of a shell builtin'.
+An exit code of `2` indicates either that the application chose to return that error code, or (by convention) there was a `misuse of a shell builtin`.
 Check your pod's command specification to ensure that the command is correct.
 If you think it is correct, try running the image locally with a shell and run the command directly.

 #### 3.2) Exit Code 128